Slovenia Travel Guide - How to Plan a Trip to Slovenia

 For me, this combination is perfect as it lets you experience a little bit of the mountains, gives you a taste of city life, a glimpse underground, and some time enjoying the sea.

-I’ve listed my top 5 places below, but you can get more ideas in our guide to 18 beautiful places in Slovenia.
+I’ve listed what I consider our absolute "must-visit” places below, but I have a more complete list in this article on 18 beautiful places in Slovenia.

 1. Ljubljana